 The Unconventional Asset: The Brain Song

 About three months ago, I ran into a different kind of product.
 It wasn't a pill.
 As an accountant, I like things I can count and swallow—tangible assets.
 But my spreadsheet was telling me that I’d reached a plateau with capsules.
 I decided to diversify my portfolio and try something called The Brain Song.
-It’s an audio-based approach, which sounds a bit 'West Coast' for a Dallas numbers guy, but the price point was under $55, which is a much lower barrier to entry than the premium supplements.
+It’s an audio-based approach, which sounds a bit 'West Coast' for a Dallas numbers guy, but the price point was under fifty-five dollars, which is a much lower barrier to entry than the premium supplements.

 Balancing the Brain’s Books